Paid Annual Leave Per Country

 Latvia

-Latvian law states that every employee has the right to take four calendar weeks of paid time off.
-If the employee is under 18 years old, then they can take a month off.
+Latvian law states that every employee has the right to take 20 days (28 calendar days) of paid time off.

 Lithuania